Chain (XCN) Price Hits $0.0008 on Major Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Chain launched on October 31st, 2021.
+Chain’s genesis date was October 31st, 2021.
 Chain’s total supply is 48,467,149,201 tokens and its circulating supply is 26,053,663,471 tokens.
-Chain’s official website is onyx.org.
-Chain’s official message board is medium.com/onyxprotocol.
+The official website for Chain is onyx.org.
 Chain’s official Twitter account is @onyxprotocol and its Facebook page is accessible here.
+The official message board for Chain is medium.com/onyxprotocol.

 Buying and Selling Chain

-It is usually not possible to purchase alternative cryptocurrencies such as Chain directly using US dollars.
-Investors seeking to acquire Chain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chain using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Chain directly using U.S. dollars.
+Investors seeking to acquire Chain should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chain using one of the aforementioned exchanges.

 Receive News & Updates for Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.